The Napa Wine Project

 Rutherford Hill Winery (founded 1972) is located about a mile east off of Silverado Trail at the end of the same road that winds past the luxurious Relais & Châteaux Auberge du Soleil hillside resort & spa.
 Rutherford Hill’s motto is “Life looks better from Rutherford hill” and could easily be “Life looks better from Rutherford Hill drinking Merlot”!
 This winery is a leader in the development of California planted Merlot and today this variety comprises a large portion of their entire production.
 Conditions near the winery somewhat resemble Pomerol (the Right Bank in Bordeaux) – a prominent region for growing Merlot among other varieties in France.
 Besides the winery property, they also own property in Pope Valley to the east (still in Napa County).

-Rutherford Hill is one of the older wineries in all of the Napa Valley – having been founded in 1972 (making them among the oldest 30 still-existing wineries in the Napa Valley who have been producing continuously since 1972 or earlier).
+Rutherford Hill is one of the older wineries in all of Napa Valley having been founded in 1972; they are among the oldest 30 still-existing wineries in Napa Valley who have been producing continuously since 1972 or earlier.
 The winery building was constructed in 1968 by Joseph Phelps of Hensel Phelps Construction Company.
 The property has had three owners during its lifetime – for a short time the winery was owned and operated by Pillsbury Company (the same company that made the Pillsbury dough-boy famous).
 They called the winery Souverain of Rutherford.

 Still very much family owned, the company was led by visionary Anthony Terlato for many years (he died in July 2020) and today his sons Bill and John are carrying on the family business.
 Anthony got his start in the world of wine in 1955 working at his father Salvatore Terlato’s wine & spirits shop in Chicago (opened in 1955) called Leading Liquor Marts and then for his father-in-law Anthony Paterno at Pacific Wine Company.
 Over the years he has played a prominent role in a number of wine related businesses including wine importing – initially focusing on Italy.
 Often called the ‘father of Pinot Grigio” Anthony was responsible for introducing many American consumers to this variety for the first time.
 Although as a side note – separately, David Taub of Taub Family/Palm Bay International, arguably was also responsible for his role in bringing Pinot Grigio to the American market.